Ohio Valley Wrestling: Gladiator Sports and Al Snow era (2018–2021)

 In February 2019, OVW would announce a partnership with Impact Wrestling to produce an exclusive event for Impact's Global Wrestling Network (GWN).
 The event, titled Clash in the Bluegrass, would be an Impact One Night Only special held on March 2, 2019, in Davis Arena.
 The full-length event would stream on GWN on March 9, 2019.
 Clash in the Bluegrass would mark the first collaboration between OVW and Impact since 2013, and would be the first time the new Davis Arena has ever sold out an event via pre-sale tickets.
 On March 19, 2019, Impact announced that the company had entered a new partnership with OVW as its developmental territory.

 In April 2019, local media in Louisville reported that OVW was developing a formal vocational educational program in professional wrestling through the Al Snow Wrestling Academy, and had applied for accreditation with the Kentucky Department of Education.
-On September 15, the school was approved by the state of Kentucky, making it the first officially accredited professional wrestling trade school.
+The school would be approved by the state of Kentucky on September 15, making it the first officially accredited professional wrestling trade school.

+During the August 8, 2019 TV tapings, it was announced that OVW TV would move to Tuesday nights on WBNA starting October 1, and that the show would air live.

 In October 2020, OVW announced a partnership with Qatar Pro Wrestling.
 That same month, Game+, a Canadian channel owned by Impact's parent company, Anthem Sports & Entertainment, began syndicating OVW's television program in Canada and the United States.